FatihcDeniz/Utrecht-University-Internhsip/README.md

 # Utrecht-University-Internship:
-The internship project I did with Jessica Heeman at the Utrecht University titled 'Oculomotor control and eye movements: The effect of reward on express saccades'.
+The internship project I did with Jessica Heeman at the Utrecht University was titled 'Oculomotor control and eye movements: The effect of reward on express saccades'.
+During this project, I used Python and Psychopy to create an eye-tracking experiment about the influence of rewards on express saccades.

 ## What Are Express Saccades?: